studentgpt/cof_test_data/README.md

 ![bayesian1](https://github.com/studentgpt/MlCOFSyn/blob/main/image/design2.png)

-   **Please verify the number of tasks and cores before submission to avoid system overload.**
+🚨**Please verify the number of tasks and cores before submission to avoid system overload.**

 ## A brief description of the theory